h2oai/tutorials/MLOps/intro-to-ml-model-deployment-and-management/intro-to-ml-model-deployment-and-management.md

 ![barriers-for-ai-adoption-at-scale](./assets/barriers-for-ai-adoption-at-scale.jpg)

-**Figure 23:** Barriers for AI Adoption at Scale
+**Figure 26:** Barriers for AI Adoption at Scale

 **The Challenge of Model Deployment**

 With Machine Learning Operations, it is about getting that initial Machine Learning model into a production environment.
 That might seem easy if you think that the model that came from Data Science is ready for production use.
 However, often times what you will find as the model comes from the Data Science team, it kind of gets thrown over the wall to the production team.
 Then the production team looks at this model object, which is written in Python or R and the production team says we do not know what to do with this thing.
 Also they do not have the tools on the IT side of the house to deal with Python or R object.
-They are use to dealing with things like Java or C, etc. **So, you will often find this mismatch between the types of tools and languages that different teams use between the Data Science team and the IT team will just cause a huge disconnect that will prevent the model from being deployed**.
+The IT team is use to dealing with things like Java or C, etc. [3]

+There is often a mismatch between the types of tools and languages that the Data Science team and the IT team use that will cause a huge disconnect, preventing the model from being deployed.
 Not only that, these two teams are very different in their approach.
-The Data Science team says there was a business challenge, we were asked to build a model that could predict the outcome, we have done that and they say our model does that prediction very well and it is very accurate.
-Then the Data Science team hands the model over to the IT team and the IT team has a completely different set of criteria to evaluate that model.
-They are looking for things like does it perform?
+The Data Science team says there was a business challenge, we were asked to build a model that could predict the outcome and we have done that.
+Then, the Data Science team says their model does that prediction very well and it is very accurate.
+Next, the Data Science team hands the model over to the IT team and the IT team has a completely different set of criteria to evaluate that model.
+The IT team is looking for things like does it perform?
 Is it fast?
 Can we scale this model out into production, so that it will be responsive?
-Can we put it onto a system like Kubernetes, so that it will be resilient? **IT just has a different set of criteria they are looking for compared to the Data Science team, so that mismatch can just cause a lot of models to never be deployed into production**.
+Can we put it onto a system like Kubernetes, so that it will be resilient?
+Furthermore, the IT team just has a different set of criteria they are looking for compared to the Data Science team, so that mismatch can just cause a lot of models to never be deployed into production.
 [3]

 **The Challenge of Model Monitoring**